mnjul/gaia-kb-dict-tools/README.md

 The issue arises mostly because we test the whole thing in Node: It appears that V8 doesn't sort stably :(

-# Prediction tests
+## Prediction Tests
 * A modified predictions.js (from Gaia) is provided to test the generated blob for predictions:
  1. Switch to ./js dictionary
  2. Run `node --harmony prediction_wrapper.js`
-* Again, the JS codes have quite some bleeding-edge ES6 features (as we'll finally migrate into Gecko), so please make sure of your Node version.

-# Fail-safe beyond latin characters
+# Failure-Safe -- Beyond Latin Characters
 * A small amount of test cases include non-latin characters: `chinese`, `arabic`, `hindi`, and `thai`.
   They're currently used to make sure the the blob converter and latin IME prediction engine won't crash on blobs that encode such characters.
-* We currently do not have plans to support predictions beyond latin IME, so the top priority might be to make sure words containing such characters won't interfere with "normal" words that don't contain such characters.
+* We currently do not have plans to support predictions beyond latin IME, so the top priority might be making sure words containing such characters won't interfere with "normal" words that don't contain such characters.
  1. Switch to ./js dictionary
  2. Run `node --harmony prediction_wrapper_arg.js chinese`
  3. Enter `apple`
  4. Observe that `apple一二三` is correctly retrieved.
 * `arabic` is known to fail the comparison test in the above section.

+# Footnotes
+* Again, the JS codes have quite some bleeding-edge ES6 features (as we'll finally migrate into Gecko), so please make sure of your Node version.